alanlewis764/deceptive-rl/readme.md

 ## References
-- We used OpenAI's Spinningup as the starting point for our subagent model.
-See the code-base here: https://github.com/openai/spinningup
+- We used OpenAI's [Spinningup](https://github.com/openai/spinningup) as the starting point for our subagent model.
-- We used Gym MiniGrid as a base to create our discrete action-space environment.
-See the code-base here: https://github.com/maximecb/gym-minigrid
+- We used [Gym MiniGrid](https://github.com/maximecb/gym-minigrid) as a base to create our discrete action-space environment.
-- We used Gym Extensions as a base to create our continuous action-space environment.
-See the code-base here: https://github.com/Breakend/gym-extensions
+- We used [Gym Extensions](https://github.com/Breakend/gym-extensions ) as a base to create our continuous action-space environment.

 ## Running